minimistjs/.github/CONTRIBUTING.md

 # Contributing

-:+1::tada: First off, thanks for taking the time to contribute to `Inspect-JS`! :tada::+1:
+:+1::tada: First off, thanks for taking the time to contribute to minimist! :tada::+1:

-The following is a set of guidelines for contributing to `Inspect-JS` managed by [@LJHarb](https://github.com/ljharb), which are hosted on GitHub.
+The following is a set of guidelines for contributing to `minimist-js` managed by [@LJHarb](https://github.com/ljharb), which are hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 # How Can I Contribute?